JNA-Alliance/Beethoven-Class-IX/README.md

 # Notes
 - **Prepare for Ujian Nasional**.
-- Most papers will be written in Indonesian.
+- Most naterials will be written in Indonesian.
 - The contents here will help only if you really wanted to study them.
 - Add `[?]` at the end of a statement if the statement might not be true or requires citation.
+- For more information on how to publish materials, check GUIDES.md

 # JNY Alliance
 This repository is part of **Juliet November Yankee (JNY) Alliances**